Btrfs has a sysfs interface to provide extra knobs.

 (RW, since: 3.14)

-Show the current label of the mounted filesystem.
+Show the current label of the mounted filesystem, followed by a newline (which is otherwise trimmed from the label).

 (RO, since: 5.0)

-Shows the metadata uuid of the mounted filesystem.
+Show the metadata UUID of the mounted filesystem.
 Check metadata_uuid feature for more details.

 (RO, since: 3.14)